BA/LLB (Hons), University of Melbourne

 PhD, University of Melbourne

-Melissa contributes to the fields of law and society; comparative constitutional law; and law and religion.
-Melissa is Chief Investigator on an Australian Research Council Discovery Project on "Constitutional Change in Authoritarian Regimes" (2018-2022).
-She runs the Southeast Asia Law & Policy Forum.
+Melissa's research contributes to the fields of law and society; comparative constitutional law; and law and religion.
+Melissa is Chief Investigator on an Australian Research Council Discovery Project on "Constitutional Change in Authoritarian Regimes".
+She runs the Asia Law & Policy Forum.

-Melissa has worked with local and international organisations with a focus on public law and legal education in Asia.
-She is the President of the Asian Studies Association of Australia (2023-2024), the peak academic body for Asian studies in Australia.
+Melissa is the President of the Asian Studies Association of Australia (2023-2024), the peak academic body for the study of Asia in Australia.
 She is also co-director with Theunis Roux of the project on Constitutionalism in the Global South.

 2021-2023, Department of Foreign Affairs & Trade Sri Lanka Knowledge & Linkages for an Inclusive Economy Grant on 'Reimagining Vulnerability in the Light of COVID 19 in Sri Lanka, in partnership with Dr Mario Gomez, International Centre for Ethnic Studies, Sri Lanka